chrystalchern/xara-docs/source/user/manual/numerics/constraints/TransformationMethod.rst

       .. function:: constraints Transformation

-The single-point constraints when using the transformation method are done directly.
-The matrix equation is not manipulated to enforce them, rather the trial displacements are set directly at the nodes at the start of each analysis step.

 .. note::

    Great care must be taken when multiple constraints are being enforced as the transformation method does not follow constraints: